CSCfi/csc-user-guide/docs/cloud/dbaas/flavors.md

 |--- |:---:|:---:|
 | Backups | GiB usage | 0.003 |

-Note that backups are taken automatically once a day and are stored for 90 days.
-This means that after 90 days you will have consistently 90 backups per instance.
-This means that each backup will in practice cost 6.48 Billing Units / GiB.
-Another way of thinking about it is that having backups costs 0.27 BU per hour if your average backup size is 1 GiB.
+Automatic daily backups are stored for 90 days and they consume billing units based on total backup usage.

 ## Quotas